Call Now To Get Your Life Back

 Type of constitutional issues heard by Maine courts include:

-Domestic Violence Trials
+The Domestic Violence Trial

 Unforeseen Consequences of a Domestic Violence Conviction in Maine

-• Your spouse can use the conviction against you in a family law matter such as a divorce action, child custody litigation or determination of parental rights and responsibilities.
+- Your spouse can use the conviction against you in a family law matter such as a divorce action, child custody litigation, or determination of parental rights and responsibilities.

 If you’ve been charged with a crime of Domestic Violence, don’t go forward alone.